Literary Non-Fiction

 The Girl from Dream City tells the vivid story of Montreal writer Linda Leith’s literary life.

-It’s the life that many young women dream of: education in some of Europe’s most beautiful cities before becoming a novelist, essayist, translator and literary curator.
+It’s the life that many young women dream of: education in some of Europe’s most beautiful cities before becoming a novelist, essayist, translator, literary impresario, and publisher.

 Writing in the Time of Nationalism: From Two Solitudes to Blue Metropolis goes back in time to the days when Hugh MacLennan’s Two Solitudes was an international success, and when Mavis Gallant, Brian Moore, and Mordecai Richler were starting out in Montreal in the 1940s and 1950s.